This Easy Homemade Soy-Free Vegan Tofu is made with chickpeas. Oh yes, this sounds super strange probably, but it works.

-This tofu might not absorb marinades as quickly.
-So I generally prefer to flavor the tofu itself while making it.
-Mix in herbs, spices, and flavors into the batter before cooking it.
-That way the tofu is already infused with a profile depending on where you are using it.
-I usually add garam masala and cayenne when using in curries and some soy sauce and lemon when adding to Asian fusion, some Italian herb blend for other uses like a mashed-up marinated tofu salad.
+This soy-free tofu might not absorb marinades as quickly.
+So I generally prefer to flavour the tofu itself while making it.
+Mix in herbs, spices, and flavours into the batter before cooking it.
+That way the tofu is already infused with whatever flavour you would like it to have.

 Blend the chickpea flour water and spices into a smooth batter.
 Cook over medium heat. the batter will start to get lumpy after a minute or so.
 Pour the batter onto a lined pan and chill in the fridge.
 Cut into cubes and cook as you would with any soy-tofu!